September 11 attacks: Attacks

 Three buildings in the World Trade Center collapsed due to fire-induced structural failure.
-Although the South Tower was struck 17 minutes after the North Tower, the plane's impact zone was far lower and into a corner, with the unevenly-balanced additional structural weight causing it to collapse first at 9:58 a.m., having burned for 55 minutes in the fire caused by the crash of United Airlines Flight 175 and the explosion of its fuel.
-The North Tower lasted another 29 minutes before sharing the same fate as its twin at 10:28, collapsing 1 hour and 41 minutes after being struck by American Airlines Flight 11.
+Although the South Tower was struck around seventeen minutes after the North Tower, the plane's impact zone was far lower, at a much faster speed, and into a corner, with the unevenly-balanced additional structural weight causing it to collapse first at 9:59 a.m., having burned for exactly 56 minutes in the fire caused by the crash of United Airlines Flight 175 and the explosion of its fuel.
+The North Tower lasted another 29 minutes and 24 seconds before collapsing at 10:28: a.m., one hour, forty-one minutes, and fifty-three seconds after being struck by American Airlines Flight 11.
 When the North Tower collapsed, debris fell on the nearby 7 World Trade Center building (7 WTC), damaging the building and starting fires.
 These fires burned for nearly seven hours, compromising the building's structural integrity, and 7 WTC collapsed at 5:21 p.m.
-The west side of The Pentagon sustained significant damage.
+The west side of the Pentagon sustained significant damage.

 At 9:42 a.m., the Federal Aviation Administration (FAA) grounded all civilian aircraft within the continental U.S., and civilian aircraft already in flight were told to land immediately.
 All international civilian aircraft were either turned back or redirected to airports in Canada or Mexico, and were banned from landing on United States territory for three days.
 The attacks created widespread confusion among news organizations and air traffic controllers.
-Among the unconfirmed and often contradictory news reports aired throughout the day, one of the most prevalent said a car bomb had been detonated at the U.S. State Department's headquarters in Washington, D.C.
+Among unconfirmed and often contradictory news reports aired throughout the day, one of the most prevalent claimed a car bomb had been detonated at the U.S. State Department's headquarters in Washington, D.C.
 Another jet (Delta Air Lines Flight 1989) was suspected of having been hijacked, but the aircraft responded to controllers and landed safely in Cleveland, Ohio.

 In an April 2002 interview, Khalid Sheikh Mohammed and Ramzi bin al-Shibh, who are believed to have organized the attacks, said Flight 93's intended target was the United States Capitol, not the White House.
 During the planning stage of the attacks, Mohamed Atta (Flight 11's hijacker and pilot) thought the White House might be too tough a target and sought an assessment from Hani Hanjour (who hijacked and piloted Flight 77).
-Mohammed said al-Qaeda initially planned to target nuclear installations rather than the World Trade Center and The Pentagon, but decided against it, fearing things could "get out of control".
+Mohammed said al-Qaeda initially planned to target nuclear installations rather than the World Trade Center and the Pentagon, but decided against it, fearing things could "get out of control".
 Final decisions on targets, according to Mohammed, were left in the hands of the pilots.
 If any pilot could not reach his intended target, he was to crash the plane.